Many Point Campsite Equipment

 Can’t Arrive On Sunday?

-If upon review of your unit bill after camp your unit treasurer has noticed something to discuss, please contact Emily Heidelberg at email@example.com or call 612-261-2465.
-Please include Council, unit type, unit number, campsite, and sub-camp, and then any pertinent details on your concern in the email or voice message.
+If upon review of your unit bill after camp your unit treasurer has noticed something to discuss, please contact email@example.com or call 612-261-2465.
+Please include your Council, unit number, sub-camp, campsite, and any pertinent details on your concern in the email or voice message.

 Missing Blue Cards